 Bachkovo was considered a great religious and epistolary center, while its unique library treasures old Georgian, Byzantine, and Bulgarian books.

-The main church is dedicated to Virgin Mary, and it was built in 1604 and preserved one of the oldest wood-carved icons in the country.
+The main church, dedicated to the Virgin Mary, was built in 1604 and preserves one of the oldest wood-carved icons in the country.
 The church also features remarkable murals in its narthex and on the western walls.
-On August 15, thousands attend a special mass dedicated to the virgin within the monastery’s walls every year.
+Every August 15, thousands attend a special mass dedicated to the Virgin within the monastery’s walls.

 What Not To Miss At Bachkovo Monastery